Biodiversity in the open sea: from the smallest to the largest, what lives in the open sea?

 High seas or international waters?
 Where do the high seas be...

-Nearly 70 states gathered at the United Nations in New York ...
+More than 80 states gathered at the United Nations in New Yo...

 En 2018, une initiative ambitieuse pour l’océan est lancée.